Henry O. Godwinn: Survivor Series (2020)

+Independent Circuit (2009–2010)

+After a two-year hiatus from wrestling, Canterbury returned to wrestling as Shanghai Pierce in 2009.
+He lost to Jimmy Valiant on March 7, 2009, at Bruiser Wrestling Federation in Farmville, Virginia.
+On July 25, 2010, he teamed with Frank Parker as they lost to Reid Flair and Ricky Morton for SSW WrestleFest 2010 in Kingsport, Tennessee.

-Return to wrestling (2021)
+Return to Wrestling (2017–2022)

-As Henry O. Godwinn, Canterbury has been making appearances wrestling for the IWC (International Wrestling Cartel) since the mid-summer of 2021.
-He wrestled on September 5, 2021 against Chase Gold and Ella Shae with a random tag team partner in Elizabeth, PA at their Unbreakable event.
+As Henry O. Godwinn, Canterbury made appearances wrestling for the IWC (International Wrestling Cartel) in the mid-summer of 2021.
+He wrestled on September 5, 2021, against Chase Gold and Ella Shae with a random tag team partner in Elizabeth, PA at their Unbreakable event.

 Personal life

-Canterbury has two sons, named Shane and Jordan.
-Jordan was accidentally shot by a high school friend and died on October 31, 2003 in Pigeon Forge, Tennessee.
-On November 9, 2011, Canterbury suffered two punctured lungs, thirteen broken ribs and a broken leg in a car accident.
+Canterbury lives in Monroe County, West Virginia, and has two sons Shane and Jordan.
+Both sons played football for Pigeon Forge High School.
+On October 31, 2003, when Shane was a senior and Jordan a freshman, Jordan was accidentally shot and killed by a friend in Pigeon Forge, Tennessee.
+It was a tragedy that bonded the school.
+Mark and Jordan's older brother Shane established the Jordan Canterbury Scholarship in his honor, and there is a rock known as "Jordie's rock" dedicated to him at Pigeon Forge High School.
+Every game night each teammate touches the rock on their way to the field.
+On November 9, 2011, Mark Canterbury suffered two punctured lungs, thirteen broken ribs and a broken leg in a car accident.

 In July 2016, Canterbury was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 US District Judge Vanessa Lynne Bryant dismissed the case in September 2018.